 Tensta was an apt location in which to think through such matters.
 Located eight miles northwest of central Stockholm, Tensta was one the estates built during the 1965–1974 Million Programme – an ambitious project that sought to rehouse about one-eighth of Sweden’s populace.
 Its association with such a large-scale state project indelibly links Tensta to the politics of Swedish Social Democracy – although one could easily mistake its concrete architecture for somewhere like Kirkby, Merseyside!

 As well as shedding light on post-war history, the conference’s location had contemporary resonance.

 While a single-day visit obviously cannot give a full picture, there was nonetheless a jarring disconnect between the political rhetoric and my impressions of Tensta.
-Residents were very accommodating to our strange influx of overseas academics when we toured the estate, and conference organisers introduced us to artists whose work is installed inside the local shopping centre.
+Residents were very accommodating to our strange influx of overseas academics when we toured the estate, and conference organisers introduced us to preventive measures and to artists whose work is supported by https:/thedublinpainters.ie professionals and installed inside the local shopping centre.
 The fabulous East African dishes served at Tensta Konsthall also put the ‘curly sandwich’ of standard conference fayre to eternal shame!

 Confessions of a Museum Geek

 The conference trip also afforded chances to satisfy other research passions.

 Stockholm is home to around one hundred museums and galleries, offering numerous chances to learn more about the city, its history and its contemporary status.

 Exhibitions on architecture and urbanism at ArkDes were a brilliant complement to the conference’s themes – especially those on the disputed public realm in Scandinavian cities.
 But I also had time to vicariously indulge in colleagues’ research interests at Stockholm’s medieval museum and the Vasa exhibition – the veritable mecca of nautical archaeology!